Hemantr05/Conversational_AIBots/README.md

 # Conversational-AI

-Contains implementation of conversational AI bots in different plattorms - slack, telegram and more (in progress)
+Implementation of conversational AI bots in different plattorms - slack, telegram and more (in progress)

 ## In progress